datacentricdesign/id5415/collections/_drafts/2-3-labxp.md

 # Step 1 Collecting Real data

 In this first step, we will reach the level of 'real' data.
-Going back to our light bulb control, we will read the result from the light bulb and store it into a file
+Going back to our light bulb control, we will read the result from the light bulb and store it into a file.

 ## Task 1.1 Comma-Separated Values